Titibo-Tibo: Music video

-The music video shows how boyish changed her life and personality after she met a guy that made her heart beat.
-Moira walks as it continues a story of a boyish from her elementary to college days.
+The music video depicts the transformation of a tomboyish girl who changes her life and personality after meeting a boy who captures her heart.
+The narrative follows her journey from elementary school through her college years, illustrating the impact of this relationship.
+Moira visually portrays this evolving story throughout the video.
 The music video was released on November 4, 2017, on ABS-CBN Star Music's official YouTube Channel.
 As of December 20, 2020, the video has garnered over 4 million views.